"Depending on how well you take care of yourself, 50 may be the new 30."

 Fear and Health Screenings

 The number one reason why many people shy away from going to see a doctor is because they can’t afford it.
-They don’t have the means to pay for it.
 A close second reason is fear of the diagnosis.
 This can be fear of bad news, or even good news, or just fear of the unknown.
-Our bodies can be sending off a lot of different red flags and alarms but because of the fear that builds up, we might not want to address it.
-Fear can be crippling!
-And we are often plagued by different types of fears and phobias.
-Being fearful of good news, for instance, is an actual phobia known as euphobia.
+Our bodies can be setting off a lot of different red flags and alarms but our fear of what it might mean could make us hesitant to address it.
+Fear can be crippling and it comes in all shapes and forms.
+Being fearful of good news, for instance, is an actual phobia known aseuphobia.
 It is a repulsion to happiness.
 There is even a fear of phobias which is referred to as phobiaphobia.

 How do we best get over our fears of going to the doctor?